ferhadme/bb-workspace-cleaner/README.md

 # Bitbucket Workspace Cleaner

 ### Description
-Command line tool for removing all branches of repositories of organization that last updated 3 months ago
+Command line tool for removing all branches of repositories of organization that last updated x months ago

 ### Compilation
 ```sh